abrazhenina/bitly/README.md

 pip install -r requirements.txt
 ```

+Also you need to create ".env" file in the directiory with the sctipt and set there an environement variable TOKEN, the value for that variable you can find if you register on [api.bitly.com](https://app.bitly.com/settings/api/) and generate your token there.

 ### Script execution example

 The result of script execution is like this ![script execution example](https://bit.ly/3EvY8I2)